-Conservation Dental Practice is in Southend and provides private dental treatment to patients of all ages.
+Honour Health, Stanley is located in County Durham and provides NHS and private treatment to patients of all ages.

 There is level access for people who use wheelchairs and pushchairs.
+Car parking spaces are available on the side streets near the practice.